asterisk/documentation/docs/Development/Policies-and-Procedures/Commit-Messages.md

 A commit message serves to notify others of the changes made to the Asterisk source code, both in a historical sense and in the present.
 Commit messages are **incredibly** important to the continued success of the Asterisk project.
 Developers maintaining the Asterisk project in the future will often only have your commit message to guide them in why a particular change was made.
 For non-developers, archives containing commit messages may be used when searching for fixes to a particular bug.
 Be sure that the information contained in your message will help them out.

-!!! warning Follow These Guidelines
+/// warning | Follow These Guidelines
 Commit messages are part of your code change.
 Committing code with a poorly written commit message creates a maintenance problem for everyone in the Asterisk project.

-[//]: # (end-warning)
+///

 This page describes the expected format for commit messages used when submitting code to the Asterisk project.
 See [Code Contribution](/Development/Policies-and-Procedures/Code-Contribution) for more information about pushing your commit for review.